sgsokol/influx/influx_si/doc/manual.rst

 	--copy_test        copy test directory in the current directory and exit.
 If ./test exists, its content is silently owerriten.
 	--install_rdep     install R dependencies and exit.

+								starting from v5.3, this installation is made in interactive mode.
+I.e. if the default installation directory (the first one from a list returned by R's ``.libPaths()``) is not writable by the user then ``influx_si`` will try to install the needed packages in the directory defined in R session variable ``R_LIBS_USER``.
+If this last does not exist, the user is asked for a permission to create it.
+This behavior is the default one of R's ``install.packages()`` which is used here.
 	--TIMEIT          developer option

 										Some portions of code are timed and the results is printed in the log-file.
 A curious user can use this option without any harm.